PeterWang133/Assignment6/experiments.md

 The experiment results across two different hosts show that the optimal number of threads for the concurrent merge sort implementation varies significantly based on the hardware specifications of each platform.

-On Host 1 (Krish’s MacBook Pro), which has a powerful Apple M1 Max CPU with 10 cores and substantial cache, we see a moderate improvement in sorting time as the thread count increases from 1 to 2 and 10.
-However, as the thread count goes beyond 10, there is little to no improvement, and in some cases, performance slightly deteriorates.
+On Host 1 (Krish’s MacBook Pro), which has a powerful Apple M1 Max CPU with 10 cores and substantial cache, we see a moderate improvement in sorting time as the thread count increases from 1 to 2.
+However, as the thread count goes beyond 2, there is little to no improvement, and in some cases, performance slightly deteriorates.
 This result aligns with the capabilities of the host’s CPU, which can handle a high level of parallelism efficiently up to the core limit.
 Beyond 10 threads, the system likely experiences overhead from context switching and thread management, which reduces or cancels out the expected performance gains from additional threads.

 On Host 2 (GitHub Codespace), which has only 2 cores and more limited cache (32 KB L1, 512 KB L2), performance improvements are noticeable when moving from 1 to 2 threads.
 However, beyond 2 threads, we observe a decline in performance.
 This is expected, as the 2-core limit means additional threads cannot run in parallel; instead, they cause increased context switching and thread management overhead, leading to diminishing returns.
 The Codespace environment is not as capable of handling high thread counts as Host 1, which explains why performance stalls and even deteriorates with more than 2 threads.